smheidrich/github-fine-grained-token-provider/python-package/README.md

-# Hello World Provider
+# github-fine-grained-token-provider

-Example Terraform provider using the tfprovider Python library
+Python package for github-fine-grained-token-provider